enfogroup/aws-cdk-compliance/README.md

 The following features are available for KMS.

-* Key, compliant KMS Key Construct
+* Key, compliant KMS Key Construct.
+Will throw if non-compliant properties are passed.
-* KeyProps, modified version of KeyProps which enforces compliance
 * defaultKeyProps, the KeyProps used to enforce compliance if you don't supply your own

 While we do not enforce *alias* on KeyProps we do recommend that you set it.